oiax/tgweb/README.md

 ### Segment files

 A _segment_ is a template file that can be embedded in pages or layouts.
-Segments cannot be embedded in templates other than these types, such as articles, segments or components.
+Segments cannot be embedded in templates other than these types, such as articles, segments, wrappers or components.

 Segments are placed in the `src/segments` subdirectory of the working directory.